Graduate Department of Educational Psychology and Learning Systems

 The Measurement and Statistics major is designed to prepare leaders in educational research to serve in the following types of professional positions: educational measurement and educational statistics specialist for a test publisher or governmental licensing, certification, or assessment unit; director of measurement activities for a school or school system; measurement and educational statistics expert for a regional education laboratory; or professor in measurement and statistics at a college or university.

 The Measurement and Statistics program also offers a certificate in Measurement and Statistics to prepare students to become proficient in educational measurement and applied statistics methods.
-The certificate program requires sixteen credit hours and can be completed along with a graduate degree or as a stand-alone certificate.
-For more information, visit https://education.fsu.edu/measurement-stats-cert
+The certificate program requires fifteen credit hours and can be completed along with a graduate degree or as a stand-alone certificate.
+For more information, visit https://cehhs.fsu.edu/measurement-stats-cert.

 Admission Requirements